Description

 I am very glad I opted for this course... it is what I am already trying to do instinctively so it gives me much more solid ground as well as making me want to learn more directly.

-Donna S, NCBTMB, Las Vegas, NV
+Donna S, NCTMB, Las Vegas, NV

 This course is one of the best I've taken so far.
 Clear and easy to understand.
 Practical.
 The manual is so well written that I will use it on a daily basis in my clinical practice.
 It will serve as my constant reference tool.